 HMS LEADERSHIP DEVELOPMENT FOR PHYSICIANS AND SCIENTISTS

 This course is designed for HMS and HSDM instructors, assistant professors, and associate professors (see specifics under “eligibility guidelines”) who currently have responsibility for a research grant, laboratory, educational course, or clinical program.
-This course is intended for those in the early stages of leadership and not for chairs of departments or divisions.
 The goal of the course is to build on participants’ knowledge base and skills to enhance their professional development as administrative leaders in academic medicine.
-Participants will acquire skills in institutional organization, finance, legal and regulatory issues, and the full spectrum of communication skills.
+The course curriculum focuses on human resource management, negotiation, finance, self assessment, communications, and personal career development.
 Women and minorities are particularly encouraged to apply.

-- Completed application (see link below) including signed letter of support, must be received by 12:00 Noon on Friday, November 22nd.
+- Completed application (see link below) including evaluation survey and CV, must be received by 12:00 Noon on Monday, November 17, 2014.

 - For information about this application please see Application Guidelines